-Prohibition of Harassment, Intimidation and Bullying
+Prohibition of Harassment, Intimidation or Bullying

-Everett Public Schools maintains a safe and civil educational environment for all students, employees, parents/legal guardians, volunteers and community members that is free from harassment, intimidation and bullying (HIB).
+The board is committed to a safe and civil educational environment for all students, employees, parents/ legal guardians, volunteers and community members that is free from harassment, intimidation, or bullying (HIB).
 Our district's core values include our commitment to value differences among people and treat one another respectfully.
 HIB of students by other students, by staff members, by volunteers, by parents or by guardians is prohibited.